rosell-dk/webp-express/README.md

 ## Limitations

-* The plugin has not been tested by the developer on Microsoft IIS server.
-[Some however reports that it works](https://wordpress.org/support/topic/iis-and-webp-works/)
+* The plugin [should now work on Microsoft IIS server](https://github.com/rosell-dk/webp-express/pull/213), but it has not been tested thoroughly.

 ## Frequently Asked Questions